1-703-996-9072 katy@vivelexperience.com

 Day 9Dakar

 Start the day at a private school in Dakar.
 Observe some classes, meet with teachers and their students, and share a little informal lesson about your hometown or special interest.
 Enjoy lunch at a salon de thé and hear about the work of an NGO for village weavers and see their work in the first fair trade shop of Senegal.
-Head to the an art and cultural center to meet with local graffiti artists, rappers, and hear about their social movement.
+We’ll then head to an art and cultural center to meet with local graffiti artists, rappers, and hear about their social movement.
 Meet up with the tailor at the hotel after dinner at the hotel to see if any alterations are needed.
 Enjoy dinner and a cultural event at a local landmark.

 Day 10Dakar - Petite Côte